tmusula/moringa-phase4-project/README.md

 # MODEL INTERPRETABILITY

-# Interpretable Machine Learning for Chicago Traffic Crashes
+# Interpretable Models for Chicago Traffic Crashes

 This project focuses on predicting the **primary contributory cause** of traffic crashes in Chicago using both traditional and neural network models.
 Emphasis is placed on **interpretability** to help public safety stakeholders understand the factors influencing crash causes.